 Laura has two certifications – certified advanced practice registered nurse (APRN)/family nurse practitioner (FNP) under the American Academy of Nurse Practitioners (AANP) and registered nurse (RN) licensed in Kentucky and Indiana.
 As a registered nurse, Laura spent several years at Kosair Children’s Hospital caring for pediatric patients with respiratory, endocrine, neurological, and gastrointestinal disorders.
 At Kentuckiana Allergy, she treats children and adults with allergies and asthma.

-Lori Huffman has been a nurse practitioner since 1997.
-In addition to her long tenure at Kentuckiana Allergy, Ms. Huffman worked as a nurse practitioner in primary care, urgent care, and Jefferson County Public Schools.
+Lori Fields has been a nurse practitioner since 1997.
+In addition to her long tenure at Kentuckiana Allergy, Ms. Fields worked as a nurse practitioner in primary care, urgent care, and Jefferson County Public Schools.

 How to recognize the warning signs of allergies in your children.
 Children often can’t tell us how their bodies are feeling or why they feel sick.
 It’s often up to “Dr. Mom or Dad” to tell the difference between a simple cold or a rash and a serious, life-threatening allergy.
 Fortunately, there are some basic